soumendrak/website-v2/content/blog/ai-tools.md

 ## 📈 Marketing & SEO

-Supercharge your marketing efforts with AI:
+Supercharge your marketing efforts with AI.
+Learn more about implementing [AI Governance Playbook](@/blog/ai-governance-playbook.md) practices in your marketing workflow:

 ### 🌟 2025 Leaders